Frequently asked questions

 Currently, MLR Forestal has a total area of 4,445.47 hectares, comprised of:

 - 1,245.34 ha. cocoa with teak shade

 - 1,761.54 ha. of pure teak

 - 1,425.24 ha. intended for the exclusive protection of forests and biological diversity of the buffer zone of the Bosawas Biological Reserve, in accordance with the SDG Sustainable Development Goals.

 Forestry MLR will continue to grow, reclaiming degraded land to give it tree cover and extending the conservation area as well.
 The company's goal for 2031 is to expand its plantations to:

 - 1,500 ha. cocoa with teak shade

-- 2,000 ha. intended for the exclusive protection of forests and biological diversity in the buffer zone of the Bosawas Biological Reserve, in accordance with the Sustainable Development Goals SDG.
+- 2,000 ha. intended for the exclusive protection of forests and biological diversity of the buffer zone of the Bosawas Biological Reserve, in accordance with the Sustainable Development Goals SDGs.

 In 2022, Verra granted MLR Forestal the Verified Carbon Standard (VCS) certification that guarantees the positive impact of the reforestation that MLR has carried out in its plantations and conservation areas and that generates compensation bonds for the elimination of greenhouse gases (GHG).

 Over the life of the project, the plantations will remove at least 1,100,000 tons of CO2.